 Best Time to Enjoy the Red Sea

-Average summer temperatures at popular beach resort Hurghada hover at around 84°F/ 29°C, while the sea temperature is a balmy 80°F/ 27°C - perfect for snorkelling and scuba diving.
-In July and August, however, it's important to book well in advance, as resorts can get busy with vacationing Europeans and Americans, and with wealthy Egyptians seeking to escape the heat of Cairo.
+June to September is an excellent time to visit the Red Sea beach resorts.
+Despite being the peak of summer, temperatures on the coast are much cooler than in the interior.
+Average summer temperatures at popular beach resort Hurghada hover at around 84 degrees F, while the sea temperature is a balmy 80 degrees F—perfect for snorkeling and scuba diving.
+In July and August it's essential to book well in advance, as resorts can get busy with vacationing Europeans and Americans; and with wealthy Egyptians seeking to escape the heat of Cairo.

 Best Time to Visit Egypt's Western Desert

 Summers in the desert should be avoided, as temperatures at destinations like Siwa Oasis routinely exceed 104 degrees F. During the depths of winter, nighttime temperatures can plummet to just below freezing, so the best time to visit is halfway between the two in either spring or fall.
 February to April and September to November are the optimum times temperature-wise, although spring visitors should be aware of possible sandstorms as a result of the annual Khamsin wind.

 Traveling to Egypt During Ramadan

 Ramadan is the Muslim holy month of fasting, and the dates change every year according to the dates of the Islamic calendar.
 Tourists are not expected to fast when visiting Egypt during Ramadan.
 However, shops and banks tend to close for much of the day, while many cafés and restaurants do not open at all during daylight hours.
 At night, there is a generally festive atmosphere as eating and drinking resume.
 Toward the end of Ramadan, there are several festivities that are fun to experience and observe.